From Questions to Next Steps

 How might we increase ethnic community awareness and understanding of cancer screening programs so that more people feel informed and motivated to take preventive action?

-We mapped the journey from the moment someone hears about screening to when they leave with a summary ticket — finding where trust breaks down and where a design intervention could meet them.
+We mapped the full journey — from the moment someone hears about screening to when they leave with a summary ticket — to find where trust breaks down and where design could intervene.

 User journey map — 6 stages from awareness to action